 Eero Lehtimäki (b.
 1989) made his breakthrough by conducting the Mariinsky Theatre Orchestra in concert on extremely short notice at Turku Music Festival in 2016.
 Since then, he has performed with almost all of the Finnish professional symphony orchestras, including the Helsinki Philharmonic Orchestra, Tampere Filharmonia, Turku Philharmonic Orchestra and Tapiola Sinfonietta.
 He started as the artistic director and chief conductor of Joensuu City Orchestra in 2019, and has been the artistic director of the Brinkhall Music Festival since 2018.
 In 2020, Lehtimäki began working as the artistic director of the Joensuu Winter Music Festival.

-Eero started his conducting studies in Jorma Panula’s class for young conductors in 2010 and finished his conducting studies at the Sibelius Academy in spring 2016.
+Eero started his conducting studies with Jorma Panula’s class for young conductors in 2010 and finished his conducting studies at the Sibelius Academy in spring 2016.
 He has also studied orchestral and opera conducting in Vienna with Johannes Wildner, Simeon Pironkoff and Konrad Leitner.
 Eero has attended master classes of Jorma Panula and Valery Gergiev and studied privately with Hannu Lintu.

-Ludwig van Beethoven: Cello Sonata No. 2
+Ludwig van Beethoven: Triple Concerto

 +358 (0)50 344 2063